 Many of these ideas will work for a vegetarian or meat-eater with simple modifications.

 - Peanut Butter and Nutella Roll: This tastes like a Reese’s Peanut Butter cup.
 It’s SO delicious.
 Simply lay the tortilla on a plate and spread 1 Tablespoon of Nutella and 1 Tablespoon of peanut butter across the tortilla and roll it up.
 That’s it!
+It tastes like a treat rather than a meal:)

-- Egg Burrito: This one is super easy too and again, it involves a tortilla (I love tortillas and I know kids do too!)
+- Egg Burrito: This one is super easy too and again, it involves a tortilla (I love tortillas and I know kids do too!).
 The simple recipe involves a tortilla, an egg, cooking spray, milk, shredded cheddar cheese, salsa, salt and pepper, and optional pre-cooked veggies.
 Spray a microwaveable bowl with cooking spray, crack an egg into the bowl, add 1 Tablespoon of milk and scramble with a fork.
 Microwave for one minute.
-Slide egg onto tortilla and add toppings.
+Slide the cooked egg patty onto tortilla and add toppings.
 Close sides of tortilla and it’s ready.
 To see exactly how to make this recipe, click here.

 - Lettuce Wrap: This one involves a tortilla (yes, again!).
 Lay a tortilla on a plate and spread 2 Tablespoons Ranch dressing over the middle of the tortilla, add a handful of prewashed lettuce, two pieces of sliced turkey (either whole or broken into pieces), sprinkle 1/4 cup shredded cheddar cheese, and 1/2 Tablespoon sunflower seeds.
 Simply roll up and eat.